-These oatmeal banana pecan muffins are my go-to recipe when I have ripe bananas~much tastier and healthier than banana nut bread.
+These oatmeal banana pecan muffins are my go-to recipe any time I find ripe bananas in my fruit bowl.

 My sister-in-law gave me this oatmeal banana pecan muffin recipe decades ago.
 She brought them to the lake one weekend, and everyone loved them.
 I got the recipe from her and have made these myriad times since then.

-The next time you have very ripe bananas on hand, give these oatmeal banana pecan muffins a try.
+The next time you have very ripe bananas on hand, give these oatmeal banana pecan muffins a try!
+You can also use this recipe to make oatmeal banana bread!
 I’d love to hear how you like them!
 As always, thanks so much for stopping by.
 Be blessed, and stay savvy!!!

 - 4 very ripe bananas (this is important; very ripe = sweet & moist)